ucdavis/HPC-Clusters/content/posts/about_farm.md

 * Storage: 10TB for 5 years (does not include backups) - $1,000

-Bring your own equipment
+Bring your own equipment:

-* Equipment may be purchased directly by researched based on actual cost.
+ Equipment may be purchased directly by researched based on actual cost.
 Equipment quote available upon request.

 * Equipment purchases not using above rates - $275/year per rack unit for five years